BeevMan/steam-game-linker/README.md

 User input game names must be seperated by a linebreak.

-## Want to easily gather your HumbleBundle list?
+## Want to easily gather your [HumbleBundle keys & entitlements](https://www.humblebundle.com/home/keys) list?

 I made a [script](https://github.com/BeevMan/steam-game-linker/blob/master/scripts/hbKeyPgNameLister.js) for just that reason.
 You can run my script in the browsers console or you can install my browser extension.